project-sunbird/sunbird-commons/ingredients/architecture/arch_overview.md

-Sunbird is a next-generation, societal learning platform built for cloud/mobile native environments and meant to address teaching and learning use cases.
-It is architected for massive scale and is configurable & extensible.Multiple organizations can exist independently as tenants on the platform and users of these organizations can access the platform via mobile devices, tablets, laptops and desktops.
+Sunbird is a next-generation, societal learning platform built for cloud/mobile native environment.
+Its meant to bridge the gap between teaching and learning .It is architected to enhance on scalibility and extensibility.Multiple organizations can exist independently as tenants on the platform and users of these organizations can access the platform via mobile devices, tablets, laptops and desktops.

 {% image src='/pages/architecture/image/arch_des.png' full center alt='Sunbird Architecture' %}

+>The platform is developed based on specific architectural design principles that ensures openness, interoperability and plug and play options.
+In addition, the architecture allows for contributions and shared access to common components such as frameworks, models and content.

-The Sunbird Architecture is:
+In a nutshell , Sunbird Architecture is:

 + **Open-source and customizable:** Sunbird uses the open platform to empower individuals, where even failures contribute towards augmenting the solution.
 Being open-source, it can be customized to tailor to individual needs.